Edwin Henrich coaching a client through a session at FSA Coaching

 Mastery

 Movement is a craft.
-Squat, hinge, press, pull, carry — done well, owned through reps.
+Squat, hinge, press, pull, carry, done well and owned through reps.
 Technique isn't a phase; it's the work itself.

 "Skill is built one good rep at a time."